Info

 Beyond Boards Podcast (2023)

-Press for my ‘Favorite Spot’ series for Quartersnacks
+Press for my Quartersnacks ‘Favorite Spot’ series

-‘Have You Heard About This Bench?’ — Curbed / New York Magazine (2021)
+Curbed / New York Magazine: ‘Have You Heard About This Bench?’
+(2021)

-“Surely amongst the best of our new skate media, Farran Golding’s ‘Favorite Spot’ series blends archival video with the voices of skaters who know, and likely love, these places better than anyone.
+“Amongst the best of our new skate media, Farran Golding’s ‘Favorite Spot’ series blends archival video with the voices of skaters who know, and likely love, these places better than anyone.
 Golding’s curation is as thoughtful and effective as his silent role in these rich, ranging, and extremely fun conversations.
-As our lives are increasingly defined by learning how to ignore, each new ‘Favorite Spot’ is a cause for settling in, hunkering down, and opening all receptors.”
+As our lives are increasingly defined by learning how to ignore, each new ‘Favorite Spot’ is a cause for settling in, hunkering down, and opening all receptors.” — Kyle Beachy, author of The Most Fun Thing: Dispatches From A Skateboard Life (2022)

-“[‘Favorite Spot’] provides a remarkable reflection on how skateboarders connect with objects in urban space and end up making them their own.
-Here the bench is less of a sacred spot and much more of a magical item.
-It corresponds with people and place, serendipity and synchronicity.
+“[‘Favorite Spot’] provides a remarkable reflection on how skateboarders connect with objects in urban space and end up making them their own.” — Paul O’Connor, Senior Lecturer in Sociology at the University of Exeter (2021)

 “In another compelling “Favorite Spot” entry by Farran Golding for Quartersnacks, [Stu] Kirst narrates a half-decade of abject failure. […] Committing to such suffering is admirable in our intracultural masochism.
 In skateboarding, this level of failure in search of success is mythologized, baked into the DNA of the sport itself … As Kirst himself attests [sic] “The [spot] sucks.
 It’s a foot-and-a-half wide on top.
 It’s steep, and the ground sucks.
 It was cold when I did it, and it took me five years.
 That’s all there is to know about it.
 I don’t think I learned anything from it.”
-While that may seem bleak, there is a beauty to it; you just have to crane your neck to catch the right angle, to see the path down.”
+While that may seem bleak, there is a beauty to it; you just have to crane your neck to catch the right angle, to see the path down.” — Cole Nowicki, writing for Simple Magic (2023)

 Colleagues